 We have loss payment deductibles for certain workers' compensation, automobile liability, general liability, and property claims, have self-insured retentions for certain other casualty claims, and are self-insured for employee-related healthcare claims.
 In addition, we maintain a wholly-owned captive insurance subsidiary to manage certain of our insurance liabilities.
 Losses are recorded based upon estimates of our liability for claims incurred and for claims incurred but not reported.
 The liabilities are derived from known facts, historical trends, and industry averages, utilizing the assistance of an independent third-party actuary to determine the best estimate for the majority of these obligations.
 As of December 31, 2022 and 2021, the estimated current portion of such undiscounted insurance liabilities, included in "Other accrued expenses and liabilities" in the accompanying Consolidated Balance Sheets, were \$54.8 million and \$61.5 million, respectively.
 The estimated non-current portion of such undiscounted insurance liabilities included in "Other long-term obligations" as of December 31, 2022 and 2021 were \$221.7 million and \$242.4 million, respectively.
-The current portion of anticipated insurance recoveries of \$59.0 million and \$99.0 million as of December 31, 2022 and 2021, respectively, were included in "Other assets" in the accompanying Consolidated Balance Sheets" in the accompanying Consolidated Balance sectives of \$59.0 million and \$99.0 million as of December 31, 2022 and 2021, respectively, were included in "Other assets" in the accompanying Consolidated Balance Sheets in the accompanying Consolidated Balance Sheets.
+The current portion of anticipated insurance recoveries of \$16.0 million and \$26.4 million as of December 31, 2022 and 2021, respectively, were included in "Prepaid expenses and other" and the non-current portion of anticipated insurance recoveries of \$59.0 million and \$99.0 million as of December 31, 2022 and 2021, respectively, were included in "Other assets" in the accompanying Consolidated Balance Sheets.
 These balances decreased from December 31, 2021 primarily as a result of the payment, by our insurers, of certain claims for which we previously maintained a reserve and corresponding insurance receivable.